 What we do

-We create, host, and organize a weekly colloquium at Lindblom Math and Science Academy for high school students, working in close collaboration with a local physics teacher.
+We teach a weekly colloquium at Lindblom Math and Science Academy for high school students, working in close collaboration with a local physics teacher.
 Our focus is materials in modern technologies.
 Past topics have included:

 - light, optics and the science of color and lighting technologies